Michael Plassmeyer: Philadelphia Phillies

 The Giants traded Plassmeyer to the Philadelphia Phillies in exchange for Austin Wynns on June 8, 2022.
-Assigned to the Lehigh Valley IronPigs, Plassmeyer continued working on his mechanical adjustments with IronPigs pitching coach Cesar Ramos.
+Assigned to the Triple–A Lehigh Valley IronPigs, Plassmeyer continued working on his mechanical adjustments with IronPigs pitching coach Cesar Ramos.

 The Phillies selected Plassmeyer's contract on August 22, 2022, and he was called up to the majors.
 On August 23 he made his debut, pitching 1 1/3 perfect innings, striking out Austin Romine on three pitches with the bases loaded.

+Plassmeyer was optioned to Triple-A Lehigh Valley to begin the 2023 season.
+In 11 games (10 starts), he struggled to a 6.95 ERA with 47 strikeouts in 44 innings of work.
+On June 20, 2023, Plassmeyer was released by the Phillies.
+Plassmeyer re–signed with the Phillies on a minor league contract on June 23.
+On September 30, the Phillies selected Plassmeyer's contract, adding him back to the major league roster.
+That day he made his first MLB start against the New York Mets, surrendering 10 runs (9 earned) on 8 hits with 4 strikeouts across 3 2/3 innings pitched.
+Following the season on November 6, Plassmeyer was removed from the 40–man roster and sent outright to Triple–A Lehigh Valley.
+He elected free agency the same day.

+Pittsburgh Pirates

+On January 4, 2024, Plassmeyer signed a minor league contract with the Pittsburgh Pirates.
+In 28 games (11 starts) for the Triple–A Indianapolis Indians, he struggled to a 5–10 record and 7.93 ERA with 70 1/3 innings pitched.
+Plassmeyer elected free agency following the season on November 4.

+Texas Rangers

+On December 10, 2024, Plassmeyer signed a minor league contract with the Texas Rangers.
+He elected free agency on November 6.

 Personal life

 Plassmeyer's father, Marty, and older brother, Mitch, both played college baseball as left-handed pitchers.
 Marty played for Nicholls State University and Mitch played for Bradley University.
+Mitch is currently the bullpen coach for the Baltimore Orioles.